graphprotocol/rfcs/engineering-plans/0002-subgraph-schema-merging.md

 ## Implementation Plan

-- Implment the `merged_schema` function (2d)
+- Impelment the `merged_schema` function (2d)
 - Write tests for the `merged_schema` function (1d)
 - Integrate `merged_schema` into `Store::cached_schema` and update the cache to include the relevant information for imported schemas and types (1d)
 - Add cache invalidation logic to `Store::cached_schema` (2d)

 ## Open Questions

-The details of how queries and subscriptions needs to be updated to leverage the types in a merged schema.
+The execution of queries and subscriptions needs to be updated to leverage the types in a merged schema.